daremat/es6-epf/README.md

 ```
 Now, navigate to [localhost:8080](http://localhost:8080): this should serve your application like for real!

 > ![tip] **Did you know**?
-Your web browser can tell you a lot on what happens behind the scene (javascript execution, stack-traces, networking, errors, ...).
-Press F12 (firefox / chrome / chromium) to access the developper tools.
+Your web browser can tell you a lot on what happens behind the scene (javascript execution, stack-traces, network, errors, ...).
+Press F12 (firefox, chrome, chromium) to access the developper tools.
 You will need it all this tutorial long.

 > ![question]
 While going through the 3 views of the application, how many files did your browser download in total?
 What was the total loading time?